-The Company's committed short-term bank line financing at December 31, 2021 consisted of a one-year \$100 million committed revolving credit facility with U.S. Bank N.A., which has been renewed annually in the fourth quarter of each year since 2008.
+The Company's committed short-term bank line financing at December 31, 2023 consisted of a one-year \$50 million committed revolving credit facility with U.S. Bank N.A., which has been renewed annually in the fourth quarter of each year since 2008.
 Advances under this facility are secured by certain marketable securities.
-The facility includes a covenant that requires the Company to maintain a minimum regulatory net capital of \$120 million, and the unpaid principal amount of all advances under this facility will be due on December 9, 2022.
+The interest rate is variable and based on the federal funds rate plus an applicable margin.
+The facility includes a covenant that requires the Company to maintain a minimum regulatory net capital of \$120 million, and the unpaid principal amount of all advances under this facility will be due on December 6, 2024.
 The Company pays a nonrefundable commitment fee on the unused portion of the facility on a quarterly basis.
-At December 31, 2021, the Company had no advances against this line of credit.
+At December 31, 2023, the Company had no advances against this line of credit.